Police confirm New IRA ‘primary line of inquiry’ following shooting of detective

 “Detectives want anyone who was in the area or who witnessed what happened to call 101 quoting reference number 1831 of 22/02/23.”

+Police also confirmed that a 43-year-old man had been arrested in the Stewartstown area on Friday and was being questioned by detectives in Musgrave serious crime suite.

-Three men aged 38, 45 and 47 also arrested in Co Tyrone remain in custody.
+Four other men, aged 22, 38, 45 and 47, previously arrested in connection with the attempted murder remain in police custody.

 Earlier Stormont’s political leaders met with Mr Byrne.